ombegov/zerotrust/_pages/01-omb-zt-strategy.md

 ## Overview

+This memorandum sets forth a Federal zero trust architecture (ZTA) strategy, requiring agencies to meet specific cybersecurity standards and objectives by the end of Fiscal Year (FY) 2024 in order to reinforce the Government's defenses against increasingly sophisticated and persistent threat campaigns.
+Those campaigns target Federal technology infrastructure, threatening public safety and privacy, damaging the American economy, and weakening trust in Government.

 Every day, the Federal Government executes unique and deeply challenging
 missions: agencies [^1] safeguard our nation's critical infrastructure, conduct scientific research, engage in diplomacy, and provide benefits